|Nutritional Guidelines (per serving)|

-This apple crisp is a family favorite, with its buttery, crumbly oatmeal, and brown sugar topping.
-I used a combination of Granny Smith and Fuji apples in the apple crisp, but any good baking or cooking apples will work well.
+This apple crisp is sure to be a family favorite, with its buttery, crumbly oatmeal, and brown sugar topping.
+A combination of Granny Smith and Fuji apples is tasty, but any good baking or cooking apples will work well.
+Use a combination of sweet and tart varieties for best results.

 - 3/4 cup all-purpose flour